-- ★ The h-index tends to measure the life-time achievement of scholars.
-That is, it tends to increase with age! - ★ Scientists with short careers or few publications are strongly disadvantaged.
-(E.g., the h-indices of Kurt Gödel or Evariste Galois are disastrously low!) - ★ The computation of the h-indices requires accurate citation databases. - ★ Less than trivial to compute automatically for authors whose names are common. - And, in any case, one can only compare scientists within the same discipline!
+- While it seems reasonable to assume that scientists who have large indices have indeed made a significant impact on their field, the converse conclusion is problematic: - ★ All indices measure the life-time achievement of scholars.
+That is, they tend to increase with age! - ★ Scientists with short careers or few publications are strongly disadvantaged.
+(E.g., the h-indices of Kurt Gödel or Evariste Galois are disastrously low!) - ★ Working in a small (or new!) field may cause one's citation indices to stagnate. - ★ Publishing only one paper per year even if it is truly stellar! is likely not to result in a high citation index. - The computation of citation indices requires accurate citation databases. - Less than trivial to compute automatically for authors whose names are common. - And, in any case, one can only compare scientists within the same discipline!!